mkdocs/mkdocs/docs/user-guide/custom-themes.md

 !!!
 Note

-    As MkDocs uses [Jinja] as its template engine, you have access to all the power of Jinja, including [template inheritance].
-You may notice that the themes included with MkDocs make extensive use of template inheritance and blocks, allowing users to easily override small bits and pieces of the templates from the theme [custom_dir].
+    As elstir uses [Jinja] as its template engine, you have access to all the power of Jinja, including [template inheritance].
+You may notice that the themes included with elstir make extensive use of template inheritance and blocks, allowing users to easily override small bits and pieces of the templates from the theme [custom_dir].
 Therefore, the built-in themes are implemented in a `base.html` file, which `main.html` extends.
 Although not